 Although I love a traditional frosted cake, I often prefer unadorned fruit cakes, plain and simple.
 I’m particularly fond of Middle Eastern bakes.
 They’re heavier than sponge cakes and most often contain semolina and ground nuts.
-Perhaps it’s a combination of all of these components that make this orange cake so special.
+Perhaps it’s a combination of all of these ingredients that make this orange cake so special.
 That and the rosemary infused soaking syrup.
-Combining fruit and herbs makes perfect food sense, creating layers of complex flavours.
+Combining fruit and herbs makes perfect food sense, cleverly creating layers of complex flavours.
 This sticky herbal reduction seeps into the crumb making it one of my favourite seasonal bakes.

 For more delicious fruited cake recipes that don’t require a baker’s badge, this blueberry tea loaf is superb.
 Simple, honest and incredibly good.